 Large Semi-Aggressive (): Threat

 Slow Swimmers & Eaters (): Monitor - Tetras can out compete them for food.

 Plants: Threat - One of the only drawbacks to this fish is that it will eat plants.

 Sex: Sexual differences

-The male will have brighter red fins, sometimes tending towards yellow.
-The female is fuller bodied and has a more rounded stomach.
+The males have brighter, red fins, sometimes tending towards yellow.
+The female is fuller-bodied with a more rounded stomach.

 Breeding / Reproduction

 Buenos Aires Tetras have been bred in captivity.
 These egg scattering spawners exhibit no parental care, but they are easy to breed, which makes them ideal candidates for the beginning aquarist interested in a breeding project.
 Adults in good condition will spawn in a mature community tank, but the eggs and fry will most often be eaten.
 To get the best mortality rate for the fry, the aquarist must use a separate breeding tank.